 The Respondent and the Complainant can appeal the Affirmative Action Officer's determination.
-Requests for an appeal shall be made in writing to the Appeal Board within seven (7) business days of receipt of the AAO's findings, and must also be hand-delivered to the Affirmative Action Officer.
+Requests for an appeal shall be made in writing, to the attention of the Appeal Board, and must be received in the Affirmative Action Office within seven (7) business days of receipt of the AAO's findings.